audiobookshelf/audiobookshelf-api-docs/source/includes/_items.md

 `tags` | Array of String | The podcast's tags.
 `autoDownloadEpisodes` | Boolean | Whether the server will automatically download podcast episodes according to the schedule.
 `autoDownloadSchedule` | String or null | The [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) for when to automatically download podcast episodes.
-`lastEpisodeCheck` | Integer | The time (in ms since POSIX epoch) when the podcast was checked for new episodes.
+`lastEpisodeCheck` | Integer | The time (in ms since the POSIX epoch) when the podcast was checked for new episodes.
 `maxEpisodesToKeep` | Integer | The maximum number of podcast episodes to keep when automatically downloading new episodes.
 Episodes beyond this limit will be deleted.
 If `0`, all episodes will be kept.
 `maxNewEpisodesToDownload` | Integer | The maximum number of podcast episodes to download when automatically downloading new episodes.
 If `0`, all episodes will be downloaded.